 - 1 french baguette, sliced and lightly toasted (you’ll need 2 pieces for each bowl of soup)

-- Once the ribs are roasted, place them into a slow cooker along with the rest of the ingredients for the stock into a large crock pot and set on low heat for 8 hours.
+- Once the ribs are roasted, place them into a slow cooker along with the rest of the ingredients for the stock and set on low heat for 8 hours.

 - Remove the bones from the stock and place into a bowl to cool.

-- Shred the meat from the bones, discarding any fat.
+- Shred the meat from the bones, discarding any fat and set aside.

 - Carefully pour the stock through a strainer into a large pot.
-You can throw the vegetables used in here away at this point.
+You can throw the out the vegetables used in the stock.

-- Once cooled, cover and place in the refrigerator overnight.
+- Once the stock has cooled, cover and place in the refrigerator overnight.

 - When you’re ready to make the soup, remove the layer of fat from the stock and discard.

 - Place the pot over medium heat (uncovered so the stock reduces) and bring to a boil.
-Turn down and let simmer while you make the onions (20-30 minutes).
+Turn down and let simmer while you make the onions (about 30 minutes).

 - Add the butter and olive oil to a large skillet along with the sliced onions over medium-low heat.

 - Add the salt and thyme and stir to combine.

 - Let the onions cook, stirring often, for at least 30 minutes until the onions are brown and caramelized.
 The time it takes to caramelize will depend on the size of the skillet you are using, but they should be completely soft and brown in color when they are done.
-After the 30 minuets are up and the onions are caramelized, add the marsala wine and cook another 5 minuets.
+After the 30 minutes are up and the onions are caramelized, add the marsala wine and cook another 5 minutes.

-- Now add the onions to the simmering stock along with the beef you shredded from the bones.
+- Now add the onions to the simmering stock along with the beef you removed from the bones.

 - Stir and let simmer for another 15 minutes, then test for seasonings.

-- Fill each bowl with the soup then top with one or two pieces of toasted bread.
+- Fill each oven proof bowl with onion soup, then top with one or two pieces of toasted bread.

 - Place the bowls on a sheet pan under the broiler for 3-4 minutes until the cheese melts and starts to get toasty on top.